MariaDB/metrics/commits/README.md

 GitDM is configured using the files in the `gitdm_config` subdirectory.
 The key files here help determine which company a given individual email address works for, and alises between addresses.
 The files are as follows:

+### categories

+This maps the employer / organisation to a category, it needs to be the first item in the config file to be parsed correctly.

 ### domain-map

 This is a catchall for an email domain name to company mapping.